The Perseids Are Ready to Rock

 The Perseid shower is the result of Earth passing through a debris field left behind by comet 109P/Swift-Tuttle.
 Discovered in 1862 by Lewis Swift and Horace Tuttle, comet 109P was identified as the source of the Perseid shower in 1865.
 The comet has a 133 year orbit around the Sun and made its last visit to the inner solar system in 1992.

 Meteor showers are named after the constellation that their meteors appear to radiate from.
 This is called the "radiant point".
 The Perseid shower radiates from the constellation Perseus, visibly about half way between the constellations Perseus and Cassiopeia near the naked eye visible Perseus Double Cluster.
-Since Perseus will rise around sunset, the radiant point will be about 37º above the horizon at 1:00 a.m. on Saturday, August 12th and rising higher over the course of the night, eventually passing overhead.
+Since Perseus will rise around sunset, the radiant point will be about 37º above the horizon at 1:00 a.m. on Sunday, August 12th and rising higher over the course of the night, eventually passing overhead.
 This places the radiant point at an excellent place for viewing.

 Viewing the Perseid show is a cake walk.
 Grab a reclining lawn chair or a blanket and lay on your back looking towards the zenith (top of the sky).
 Since the Perseid radiant point is the top of the constellation Perseus, which will rise overhead from the northeast, orientate your body so your feet are towards the northeast.
 Meteors will be frequent and appear to originate from the radiant point.
-Note that you will want to setup in a way where the Moon is out of your sight, even if that means facing north instead of northeast.